-Wondering how to prepare your store for the holidays?
+Wondering how to prepare your store for the holidays during a pandemic?

 So why is it so many retailers wait until it is too late to prepare their brick and mortar stores for the holiday season?

-Here are 10 tips to get you ready for the holiday season:
+Here are 11 tips to get your store ready for the holiday season:

 1. Hire extra help.
 It may seem obvious, but September is when you hire people so you have plenty of time to assess if they are a fit for your business.
+But even if it is November, you still can get ahead of it.
+Yes, there is a possibility Covid-19 will make curbside your only way of doing business but that just means your extra help will be able to handle those orders in a timely manner.
 Make sure you let them know that whether someone stays or goes in January is determined over the next several weeks.

 2. Train everyone.
-Holiday help often gets less attention and that’s a mistake.
-Training goes much further than knowing how you should be greeting your retail customer.
-With more people coming through your doors, how your employees engage shoppers will make the difference between hearing I’ll take it and watching them take out their smartphones to purchase from a competitor.
-Here are the three most important things to train:
+Seasonal help often gets less attention and that’s a mistake.
+Holiday retail sales training goes much further than knowing how you should be greeting your retail customer.
+With more people coming through your doors, how your employees engage strangers will make the difference between hearing I’ll take it and watching them take out their smartphones to purchase from a competitor.

 How to engage a stranger